nielskee/draft-articles/TechnicalHiringPart2.md

 conversational skills yourself, and you also need to be able to show the same genuine enthusiasm and interest you're expecting the candidate to show.
-It needs you to think on your feet, but I think you get a better feel for the candidate, and non sequitur technical questions are just plain awkward.
+It needs you to think on your feet, but I think you get a better feel for the candidate.

 Do these calls in pairs to give a balanced view.
 Remember from the first post the point about diversity in your pool of interviewers?